-COORDINARE funds a number of culturally safe mental health services focused on social and emotional wellbeing at the following Aboriginal Community Controlled Health Organisations (ACCHOs):
+COORDINARE partners with a number of free culturally safe mental health services focused on social and emotional wellbeing at the following Aboriginal Community Controlled Health Organisations (ACCHOs):

 Waminda, the South Coast Women's Health & Welfare Aboriginal Corporation, provides a community-based palliative and end of life care program aiming to improve coordinated care for Aboriginal and Torres Strait Islander peoples in the Shoalhaven.